 The awarding of a postgraduate qualification with a class of honours, or with distinction/merit, is initially determined by the length of time taken to complete the qualification and then by the Grade Point Average (GPA) that you achieve.

-Note: Papers that are graded Pass/Fail and Aegrotat passes are excluded from the GPA calculation.
+Note: Courses that are graded Pass/Fail and Aegrotat passes are excluded from the GPA calculation.